arcus/education_modules/generalized_linear_regression/generalized_linear_regression.md

 Generalized linear models are just linear models on data that's been transformed with a link function.

 </div>

+### Probabilites and Odds

+Instead of trying to get an outcome like "yes this patient has sepsis" or "no this patient doesn't have sepsis" it is both easier and more useful to model the _chance_ that the patient has sepsis.

+There are two ways to talk about chance:

+**Probability** is ... a number between 0 and 1, a percentage that a statement like "this patient is experiencing sepsis." is true.

+**Odds** is ... a proportion, a number greater than equal to 0, a statement like "for every one patient with these symptoms who does not have sepsis, we expect n patients who do have sepsis."

 ### Logistic regression